mui/toolpad/docs/data/toolpad/studio/getting-started/first-app.md

 ### Assemble the UI

 1. Hover over the component library and drag a **Data Grid** component into the canvas.
-Now repeat the process and drag an **Image** component as well.
+Now repeat the process and drag an **Image** component.
 When you're done, the canvas should look like this:

 {{"component": "modules/components/DocsImage.tsx", "src": "/static/toolpad/docs/studio/getting-started/first-app/step-1.png", "alt": "Toolpad Studio editor", "caption": "The Toolpad Studio editor with components dragged", "indent": 1  }}